this site is dedicated to our Front End Loader CAD plans designed for use on

 diagrams, complete bill of materials pages, hydraulic schematics and construction notes.

-this is our prototype loader on a Cub Cadet model 149 with 14HP kohler engine,
+this is our prototype loader (top of page) on a Cub Cadet model 149 with 14HP kohler engine,

 hydrostatic trans and upgraded front spindles (see our spindle upgrade page)